solazs/qurep/doc/dev.md

 # Developer documentation

+This document assumes the reader has a comprehensive understanding of Symfony, Doctrine and developing Symfony applications.

 ## Adding QuReP to your app

 ### Prerequisites, conditions

-This document assumes the reader has a comprehensive understanding of Symfony, Doctrine and developing Symfony applications.
+**QuReP requires all relations to be bi-directional between your Entities.**

+The Bundle was designed to work with Doctrine and JMS Serializer, thus it relies heavily on these libraries.

 #### 1. Install QuReP